-Conservation Northwest represents more than 4,000 dues-paying members in Washington, British Columbia and beyond.
+Conservation Northwest represents 4,000 dues-paying members in Washington, British Columbia and beyond.
 Our conservation community also includes over ten thousand activists, supporters and online followers.
-Staff operate in local communities and rural areas around Washington state and into southern British Columbia, including a main office in Seattle and field offices in Bellingham, Spokane and Twisp.
+Staff operate in local communities and rural areas around Washington state and into southern British Columbia, as well as out of a main office in Seattle and field offices in Bellingham and Twisp.